SWEDES: TheWayTheyWere

 Dear Viewers:

-In the midst of the beautiful Smoky Valley located on the Great Plains of Kansas was established the little Swedish American city of Lindsborg in 1869 by a group of 35 pietistic Christian families, numbering 110.** Arriving in June of that year were these Swedish immigrants from the Värmland region
+In the midst of the beautiful Smoky Valley located on the Central Plains of Kansas was established the little Swedish American city of Lindsborg in 1869 by a group of 35 pietistic Lutheran Christian families, numbering 110.** Arriving in June of that year were these Swedish emigrants from the Värmland region

 , part of a larger group, which were led by Pastor Olof Olsson (1841-1900) who was born in Karlskoga, Sweden.